Sweet and smooth, the natural chocolate and malt in He Family's innovative black makes this our most popular tea . . .

 Mr. and Mrs. He of Laoshan Village are gaining quite an international reputation for their Laosahn Black, from profiles in the Heavy Table, to Serious Eats.
-It is no surprise then that their latest harvest of the innovative Laoshan Black is an exquisite masterpiece of tea-crafting.

 Location of Picking:Ocean-facing slope of Laoshan Mountain in Laoshan Village, Shandong Province He Family Farm 15-20 acre plot fed by the mountain spring running down from the rock face of Laoshan.

 What Was Picked:Young leaf material with buds wilted in bamboo baskets, fully oxidized over three days, dried over a carefully tended wood fire and curled.

 Verdant Tea Founder, David Duckler, Brewing Laoshan Black